 Academics

-When reviewing an MBA application, the first things schools look at are the applicant’s GPA and test scores—either the GRE or the GMAT.
+When reviewing an MBA application, the first things schools look at are the applicant’s GPA and test scores—either the GRE or the GMAT; schools are agnostic as to which test you take.
 Schools need to know that you can cut the mustard in the core and beyond.
 Your GPA is in the rearview mirror; although there is nothing you can do to change it now, there are ways to mitigate a less-than-stellar GPA.
 Admissions committees have been known to be a little forgiving of a slightly lower GPA for a vet; they know that if you were a ROTC student or an Academy grad, you had a lot of other graduation requirements and obligations beyond the classroom.
 That said, if you don’t have a great GPA, spend time studying for the GRE or GMAT to ensure your test scores are solid.

 Work/Resume